RedisGears/RedisGears/docs/create_development_environment.md

 }
 ```

-The `entry` field is the entry point of our project.
-The plugin we use instruct webpack to add a banner line at the begining of the generated code that will contains the shebang syntax required by RedisGears along side the library name.
+The `entry` field represents the entry point of our project.
+The plugin we use instructs webpack to add a banner line at the begining of the generated code.
+The generated code will be prefixed by the shebang syntax required by RedisGears alongside the library name.

 We can now build our project, from within the root directory run the following command: